 If you’re here at this website, then you already know who I am, but let me introduce the rest of the nothinghere team:

 We occasionally have guests on board to talk about their projects, interests, et ceteras, and we also have a paid subscription tier for bonus letters – more in-depth reviews, short fiction, weird essays, and other miscellanea.
-Sign up below, or if you visit this link you can hit the “Let me Read It First” button to get a taste of what it is we do every fortnight.
+Sign up below, or if you visit this link you can hit the Archive link to get a taste of what it is we do every fortnight.

 In looking for hints of books I could read for the article, I came across this entry at the sf-encyclopedia.
 It was of limited value though, skewing heavily toward old white guy books, covering a lot of short stories, and including books that merely mentioned a prison but were not really relevant.
 I don’t regret reading Ian Banks’ Player of Games as it was my first foray into the Culture series, however, the four paragraphs that mentioned prisons were hardly enough to warrant an inclusion in the encyclopaedia, IMHO.